 What I disliked: I think Sophie’s War: Hidden Halos is a solid addition to the series, but it is a bit quieter than the other volumes.
 However, I think that’s important as this installment is more of a turning point for Sophia, where she needs to take stock of her options and ultimately take some kind of action.
 There isn’t a lot of back story in these novels, so it’s a good thing that readers now have the opportunity to read them all at once.

 Final thoughts: The decision Sophia makes in Sophia’s War: Hidden Halos is an important one, and it seems like the next books will really take things up a notch.
 I have all but the last book in the series on my side table waiting to be read, and while I can’t wait to see what happens next, it’s a series that I want to savor.
 I’m enjoying watching Sophia’s character evolve as life in Nazi Germany takes a more sinister turn, and I like that I have no idea how Sophia is going to fare as the war begins to take a bigger toll on Germany.
 Baumgartner does a great job effecting a satisfying ending while making readers want to immediately crack open the next book.

-Disclosure: I received Citadel from William Morrow for review.
+Disclosure: I received Sophia’s War: Hidden Halos from the author for review.